-A. Standardization: Pipet 2.0, 5.0 and 10.0 mL of standard arsenic solution into separate generator flasks and reserve one empty flask as a blank.
-Add 5 mL of concentrated hydrochloric acid, 2 mL of 15% potassium iodide solution, and 0.5 mL of 40% stannous chloride solution to each flask.
-Dilute the contents of each flask to 40 mL with distilled water, mix, and allow to stand in a water bath at 25 °C for 15 minutes.
+A. Standardization: Pipet 2.0, 5.0, and 10.0 milliliters of standard arsenic solution into separate generator flasks and reserve one empty flasks and reserve one empty flask as a blank.
+Add 5 ml of concentrated hydrochloric acid, 2 ml of 15% potassium iodide solution, and 0.5 ml of 40% stannous chloride solution to each flask.
+Dilute the contents of each flask to 40 ml with distilled water, mix, and allow to stand in a water bath at 25 °C for 15 mins.

 Fill each scrubber tube with glass wool moistened with 10% lead acetate solution, avoiding excess.
-Pipet 4.0 mL of silver diethyldithiocarbamate solution into each absorber tube.
-When the 15 minutes standing period has elapsed, remove the generator flask from the bath, add 4 g of granular zinc (Note 5), and immediately attach the scrubber tube and absorber tube.
-Immerse the apparatus in the water bath at 25 °C for 30 minutes.
+Pipet 4.0 ml of silver diethyldithiocarbamate solution into each absorber tube.
+When the 15-minute standing period has elapsed, remove the generator flask from the bath, add 4 g of granular zinc (Note 5), and immediately attach the scrubber tube and absorber tube.
+Immerse the apparatus in the water bath at 25 °C for 30 mins.
 Repeat the above with each assembly.